-Rental income is recognized as rentals become due.
+Residential lease income is recognized as rentals become due.
 Rental payments received in advance are deferred until earned.
-All leases between the Corporation and tenants of the property are operating leases.

-Commercial lease income is recognized as earned in accordance with the respective lease terms.
-GAAP requires commercial lease income to be recognized on a straight-line basis over the terms of the respective leases.
+Commercial lease income is recognized in accordance with the respective lease terms, on a straight-line basis over the terms of the respective leases.
 Rental income recorded on the straight-line method in excess of the rents billed is recognized as deferred rent asset.